dhruvdhody-huawei/pce-associations/README.md

 This is a temporary repository, once the PCE association draft (https://datatracker.ietf.org/doc/draft-ietf-pce-association-group/) becomes RFC and the IANA creates a sub-registory, this repository would be abandoned and the usual early allocation process should be used.

+### This MUST be done only for association-type that are implemented and would need to inter-operate.

 # Disclaimer
 This repository relates to activities in the Internet Engineering Task Force(IETF).
 All material in this repository is considered Contributions to the IETF Standards Process, as defined in the intellectual property policies of IETF currently designated as BCP 78 (https://www.rfc-editor.org/info/bcp78), BCP 79 (https://www.rfc-editor.org/info/bcp79) and the IETF Trust Legal Provisions (TLP) Relating to IETF Documents (http://trustee.ietf.org/trust-legal-provisions.html).